xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 - add a new entry like _* v14.0.6-2 prepared_
 - commit with a message like _prepare v14.0.6-2_

+### Update the version specific code

+- open the `scripts/versioning.sh` file
+- add a new `if` with the new version before the existing code

 ### Merge upstream repo & prepare patch

 To keep the development repository fork in sync with the upstream LLVM